-Fair warning, though, the monitor is not included in the budget, so if this is a problem for you check out the $1000 build, or even the $800 build.
+Fair warning, though, the monitor is not included in the budget.
+So if you were looking to spend no more than $1200 for the entire PC, including the peripherals, we recommend you check out our $1000 build or even the $800 build.
 We keep all our PC builds up to date so that they always present the best value.
-So once you account for the price of the monitor, one of these two builds should fit your budget just right.
+As such, once you account for the price of the monitor, one of these two builds should fit your budget just right.

 So without any further ado, let’s begin.

 The Intel Core i5-10600F is the best CPU that can currently fit this $1200 build.
 This is a 6-core, 12-thread CPU with the base and max turbo frequency of 4.1GHz and 4.8GHz respectively.